October 4, 2021

 However, if one has a rare sensitivity to copper, zinc, lead, or nickel, the dentist may recommend some other dental solution to replace your teeth.

-However, the dental implants procedure should strictly be performed by a qualified dentist only to ensure the full safety and success of the treatment.
+However, the dental implant procedure should strictly be performed by a qualified dentist only to ensure the full safety and success of the treatment.

 Dental implants are the best option for the replacement of missing teeth these days.
 They are very safe and long-lasting tooth substitutes.